The Insulin Advantage How to Bulk and Cut on the Same Day

 It's human nature to label something as good or bad, but this myopic outlook often does us more harm than good.
 You'd think we would've learned this lesson in the 80s when we erroneously demonized dietary fat, but alas, we humans tend to be slow learners.

-Those passionate about fat loss label insulin an evil bastard of a hormone that's making us chubby by inhibiting fat burning and promoting fat storage.
-On the other hand, those focusing on muscle building label insulin's anabolic and anti-catabolic actions as nothing short of magical.
+insulin an evil bastard of a hormone that's making us chubby by inhibiting fat burning and promoting fat storage.
+On the other hand, those focusing on muscle building label

 How can a simple hormone be a fat boy's nemesis anda skinny boy's secret weapon?